The 3rd Voice: Production

 The film was produced by Robert L. Lippert's Associated Producers Incorporated, which produced lower-budget films for 20th Century Fox.
 Lippert bought the rights to the book and arranged for Hubert Cornfield to adapt and direct.
 Lippert and Fox president Spyros Skouras increased the budget to a level that co-producer Maury Dexter described as a "nervous A class" of film.
 The film was shot in and around Los Angeles and Malibu in October 1959.

-According to Dexter, during filming, Cornfield accused O'Brien of not knowing his lines and O'Brien threatened to punch Cornfield on the last day of filming, though this may not have happened.
+According to Dexter, Cornfield accused O'Brien of not knowing his lines, and O'Brien threatened to punch Cornfield on the final day of filming.

 Reception

-Dexter claims that the film received positive reviews and "did fairly well at the box office."
+Dexter later wrote that the film received positive reviews and "did fairly well at the box office".

 In a contemporary review for the New York Times, critic A. H. Weiler called the film "... taut, complex and eerily fascinating for only about three-quarters of the way.
 A dénouement that seems telegraphed and contrived and some situations that are overly garrulous and static keep 'The Third Voice' from reaching a high pitch of excitement."

 The Los Angeles Times called the film an "interesting thriller."